 Question: Is the owner of the premises where I slipped and fell, liable for the injuries I sustained?

 Answer: That depends on the facts of the accident.
 Often, clients are told by their friends that the owner of the store, or other premises where they slipped and fell, or tripped and fell is automatically liable to pay monetary damages for the pain and suffering, disability, and other “damages” sustained as a result of the accident.
 In New York State, there are various legal criteria that must be proved in order to establish the defendant’s liability for accidental injuries.
-Therefore, it is important to have your potential accident case reviewed by an experienced New York personal injury lawyer as soon as possible after the accident.
+Therefore, it is important to have your potential accident case reviewed by an experienced New York Accident Lawyer as soon as possible after the accident.
 Evidence needed to prove the defendant’s liability should be obtained quickly, because it might become difficult or impossible to obtain with the passage of time.

-Answer: You have the right to replace your attorney.
+Answer: You have the right to replace your New York Accident Lawyer.
 Effective January 1, 1998, the Appellate Division of the Supreme Court added Part 1210, which concerns client rights, to Title 22 of the Official Compilation of Codes, Rules and Regulations of the State of New York.
 Part 1210 states that a client is entitled to an attorney capable of handling his or her legal matter competently and diligently.
 The client is also entitled to be treated with courtesy and consideration at all times, to have his or her questions and concerns addressed in a prompt manner, and to have telephone calls returned promptly.

 Part 1210 also states that if a client is not satisfied with how his or her legal matter is being handled, he or she has the right to withdraw from the attorney-client relationship at any time (although court approval may be required in some matters).